Adam1302/CppDesignPatterns/README.md

 # CppDesignPatterns

-A collection of algorithms I've learned along the way.
+A collection of design patterns I've learned along the way.
 Planning to add to this as I learn.